sopac/pacsafe-doc/training/tonga/pacsafe_intro.rst

 Sometimes if you handle many layers, you need to hide/unhide layers to make the map canvas more organized.
 For example, open the pre-saved QGIS project, DKI_Jakarta_Introduction.qgs.
-Once all the data are displayed on your map canvas, try toggling the layer, **a flood similar to the 2007 Jakarta Event** by clicking on the checkbox in the Layers Panel on the left side of your screen.
+Once all the data are displayed on your map canvas, try toggling the layer, **Tsunami from a Mw 9.0 earthquake** by clicking on the checkbox in the Layers Panel on the left side of your screen.